 Community safety starts with us.

 OACC invites you to join a mini-concert and conversation with artists, activists, and community organizers to re-imagine what safety can look like for our communities.
 We’ll open with an exclusive performance featuring jason chu and Alan Z, lead artists of the Face Value album.
-Full guest speaker lineup TBA.
+After the performance, they will join a conversation with Oakland-local community representatives:

 The recent attacks on Asian Americans are not new – they’re rooted in a long history of white supremacy and xenophobia that pits Asian Americans against other people of color, and scapegoats us in times of crisis.
 For generations, Asian immigrants and refugees built cultural communities alongside other working class communities of color in Oakland.
 Neighborhoods like Chinatown and Eastlake became landing places for new immigrants, havens for families to raise kids and grow old.
 But over the past few decades, our communities have been destabilized by the growing gap between rich and poor, skyrocketing housing costs, and deep budget cuts to our schools and public services.